phamquiluan/RCAEval/README.md

 </details>

-## Download Supplementary Material
+## Download Paper and Supplementary Material

-In addition, you can download our supplementary material and all the data we used for this research from this [Google Drive](https://drive.google.com/drive/folders/1BG2P1ETEyKW62dU0I1ZpE64Ng9fy5_ju?usp=sharing).
+- Our paper can be downloaded at [docs/ase-paper.pdf](docs/ase-paper.pdf)
+- Our supplementary material can be downloaded at [docs/ase-paper-supplementary-material.pdf](docs/ase-paper-supplementary-material.pdf)

 ## Licensing